-You can setup Redis, Aerospike, or Cassandra.
+This is where Prebid Cache stores its data.
+You can choose Redis, Aerospike, or Cassandra.
 How many you need will depend on the expected traffic, your traffic mix, and the average length of time that objects are cached.

 Account information and StoredRequests are stored in a database queried by Prebid Server at runtime.
 PBS has an internal LRU cache for this database, so it only queries when there’s an account or stored request it hasn’t seen recently.

 Getting data to each of the regions likely involves setting up a source database that replicates to each region.